arcynicoletong/MO-IT101-Group1/MotorPHPayrollSystem/README.md

 - No rounding is applied to any calculations.
 - Time paid window is strictly from 08:00 to 17:00 only.
+- Grace period: 8:00–8:10 logins are treated as 8:00.
-- Payroll is always processed althroughout June to December 2024.
+- Payroll period is dynamic.
 - No OOP concepts were applied in this implementation (because the team does not know any of those concepts either >.<).

 ---